Virginia-iGEM/2018-wiki/app/content/Team.md

 			<h4>Kevin Park</h4>
 			<img src="images/TeamPhotos/2018Kevin1.jpg" alt="2018Kevin" id="img-bio">
                      <q>I am not afraid of fire.</q>
 			<p>Kevin is a fourth year biology major and a core member of Wetlab, surprising us with his machine-like consistency.
-The only time Kevin ever expresses anger is when lab rule are violated.
+The only time Kevin ever expresses anger is when lab rules are violated.
 For whatever reason he has an obsession with replating the T7 Promoter.</p>
 			<br>
 		</div>
 		<div class= "hidden" id="Ryan">